-Note: Using the '-U' option with 'ps' command will list all the processes running by the username.
-In the above example, it will list all the processes running by the liuxteck user.
+Note: Using the '-U' option with the 'ps' command will list all the processes running by the username.
+In the above example, it will list all the processes run by the liuxteck user.
 If you need a full-format listing, use '# ps -fU'.

 9. How to list all the running processes by a particular group?

 Note: Using the '-G' option with 'ps' command will list all the processes running by a particular group.
 In the above example, it will list all the processes run by the gdm group.
 If you need a full-format listing, use '# ps -fG'.

 10. How to get the process name using the corresponding PID?